sergejsha/componental/README.md

 # 🍱 Componental

 Kotlin Multiplatform library for componentization of Compose UI.
-The library is based on concepts implemented by [Decompose](https://github.com/arkivanov/Decompose).
+The library is based on concepts proposed and implemented by awesome [Decompose](https://github.com/arkivanov/Decompose).
 The differences are:

 - Kotlin's coroutine first
 - No dependencies on Android types